thecommunitydigitallibrary/cdl-platform/backend/README.md

 Requires the following in the request body (on a new recommendation request):

 - ``method``: The type of recommendation to return.
 Can either be:
-  - ``recent``: Which will return the most recent submissions to the user's communities (not including CDLWeb or own submissions).
+  - ``recent``: Which will return the most recent submissions to the user's communities (not including own submissions).
   - ``explore_similar_extension``: Which will return most similar submissions to user's communities according to their most recent three submissions and their three most recent extension opens.
 - ``page``: The page of the search to be returned.
 If not included, then defaults to 0.
 Pages are returned in batches of 10.